tykesson89/auto-work/README.md

 Auto Work is an Android application that is targeted towards people who work at a hourly employment.

-It will help keeping track of your hour and how much you will, and have earned each month.
+It will help keeping track of your hour and how much you will, -and have earned each month.

 To support multiple devices, the data is synced to a Java server so you can access it from any device.